Turmeric & Mental Energy: Research on Alertness & Cognitive Vitality

 What Influences Mental Energy?

-- Sleep quality and consistency
+- Sleep quality and circadian rhythms

-- Stress levels and cortisol rhythms
+- Stress levels and cortisol balance

-- Inflammation in the brain or body
+- Inflammation affecting brain signaling

-- Oxidative stress and cellular balance
+- Oxidative stress and cellular health

 - Neurotransmitter function, including dopamine and serotonin